 - monitor pupil achievement and behaviour

 - decide on staffing levels

 - meet a range of other statutory duties

-Our Governing Board is comprised of thirteen Governors, one of whom is the Headteacher, and one Associate Governor.
+Our Governing Board is comprised of twelve Governors, one of whom is the Headteacher, and one Associate Governor.
 It always makes decisions collectively and its composition is statutory and laid out in its constitution:

 - Parent Governors are elected by the parents of children at the school from amongst their number.